Can You Put Leave-In Conditioner On Dry Hair?

 - Observe what it does.

-Hair porosities are not specific to any type of hair texture.
+Hair porosity is not specific to any hair texture.
 Porosity is often determined by your genetics, hair treatments, damage, coloring, etc.

-Putting any products on low-porosity hair can often result in product build-up: conditioners, oils and moisturizers collecting on the surface of your hair and making it look heavy and greasy.
+Putting any product on low-porosity hair can often result in product build-up: conditioners, oils, and moisturizers can collect on the surface of your hair, making it look heavy and greasy.

 But that doesn’t mean you can’t use leave-in conditioner on dry hair at all.
-A good reminder is to pick a lightweight leave-in conditioner and avoid applying too much.
+A good reminder is to pick a lightweight leave-in conditioner and avoid overapplying.

-Medium porosity hair is a little more absorbent than low-porosity hair, and can withstand a leave-in product with more moisturizing properties.
-We still wouldn’t recommend using any heavy or oil-based leave-in conditioners on dry hair if your hair is medium-porosity as some of it might not be absorbed well.
+We still wouldn’t recommend using any heavy or oil-based leave-in conditioners on dry hair if your hair is medium-porosity, as some of them might not be well absorbed.

-Low porosity hair tends to be so dry that it will soak up leave-in conditioner like a desert cactus.
+Low-porosity hair tends to be so dry that it soaks up leave-in conditioner like a desert cactus.
 This hair type doesn’t mind creamy, oily, or heavy leave-in conditioners, and will absorb them even while completely dry.

 Low-porosity hair is often deficient in keratin and other protein structures, so using a leave-in that contains proteins can be very helpful, too.